tnc-ca-geo/SAGE/README.md

 * geeViz (Python package)

 ## Using
-* A more detailed description about how to use this code is included in the SAGE Technical Methods Document (SAGE_Methods_Document.pdf).
+* A more detailed description about how to use this code is included in the SAGE Technical Methods Document (SAGE_Methods_Document.pdf), included in this repository.

 * Ensure you have Python 3 installed
   * <https://www.python.org/downloads/>